Top 5 tips to better organize the harvest

 1. Check the weather forecast

-When grapes are already well ripe, make sure to regularly check the forecast for you the exact location, so there will be no surprises on the last critical days before the harvest.
+When grapes are already well ripe, regularly check the forecast for the exact location so there will be no surprises on the last critical days before the harvest.
 Let eVineyard help you with that!
-Make sure to pick a beautiful sunny day for your harvesting, in case you choose to harvest on a daytime.
+Pick a beautiful sunny day for your harvesting if you choose to harvest in the daytime.
 What’s nicer than harvesting on a sunny day?

 2. Call your help

-Make sure to notify your friends about your harvest plan a week in advance so that you are not going to be left alone with all of the work.
-In return, prepare them a lunch and promise a fun day in the vineyard, that’s how you are going to join pleasant with usefulness.
-Day or two before the harvest confirm with your pickers so you will know how to organize the work in the vineyard on the D-day.
+Make sure to notify your hand-pickers about your harvest plan in advance so you will not be left alone with all the work.
+A day or two before the harvest, confirm with your pickers so you will know how to organize the work in the vineyard on D-day.

 3. Check the Brix and pH

-A day before the harvest makes sure that all (well, most) of the grapes are well ripe.
+A day before the harvest, make sure that grapes are well-ripe.
 Check for Brix and pH on several different locations in the vineyard for the last time before the harvest.
-We already mention that each winegrower should know optimal levels of Brix, TA, and pH of grapes; and determinate the general levels of sugar, pH, and acid for red and white wines.
+We have already mentioned that each winegrower should know the optimal levels of Brix, TA, and pH of grapes and determine the general levels of sugar, pH, and acid for red and white wines.

 4. Tidy vineyard